BaiyangZhang/BaiyangZhang.github.io/_posts/2022-10-02-Basic-Measure-Theory-Part-I.md

 Note that the outer measure is defined for all subsets of $\mathbb{R}$, no matter how weird they are, since any subset of $\mathbb{R}$ can be cover by some open sets.

 We then define the inner measure of $A$, which in a sense is the dual notion of outer measure.
-The outer notion approaches the real size of $A$ from above, and the inner measure approaches the real size of $A$ from below.
+The outer notion approaches the true size of $A$ from above, and the inner measure approaches the true size of $A$ from below.
 The inner measure of $A$ is

 $$
 	m_ {\ast } (A) = \text{sup } m^\ast (K), \quad K \text{ is closed and } K\subseteq A,